AztecProtocol/engineering-designs/docs/keys-config/prd.md

   | EthAccount;

 /** One or more L1 accounts */
-type EthAccounts = EthAccount | EthAccount[];
+type EthAccounts = EthAccount | EthAccount[] | EthMnemonicConfig;

+/** A mnemonic can be used to define a set of accounts */ type EthMnemonicConfig = {
+  mnemonic: string;
+  addressIndex?: number;
+  accountIndex?: number;
+  addressCount?: number;
+  accountCount?: number;
+};

-/** An L1 account is either a private key or a remote signer configuration */ type EthAccount = EthPrivateKey | EthRemoteSignerConfig;
+/** An L1 account is a private key, a remote signer configuration, or a standard json key store file */ type EthAccount =
+  | EthPrivateKey
+  | EthRemoteSignerAccount
+  | EthJsonKeyFileV3Config;

-/** A remote signer config can be set as just the address, in which case the signer url is sourced from the default set in the parent node. */ type EthRemoteSignerConfig =
+/** A remote signer is configured as an URL to connect to, and optionally a client certificate to use for auth */ type EthRemoteSignerConfig =
+  | Url
-  | { remoteSigner: Url; address: EthAddress }
+  | { remoteSignerUrl: Url; certPath?: string; certPass?: string };

+/**
+ * A remote signer account config is equal to the remote signer config, but requires an address to be specified.
+ * If only the address is set, then the default remote signer config from the parent config is used.
+ */
+type EthRemoteSignerAccount =
+  | EthAddress
+  | {
-  | EthAddress;
+      address: EthAddress;
+      remoteSignerUrl: Url;
+      certPath?: string;
+      certPass?: string;
+    };

+/** A json keystore config points to a local file with the encrypted private key, and may require a password for decrypting it */ type EthJsonKeyFileV3Config = { path: string; password?: string };

 /** A private key is a 32-byte 0x-prefixed hex */
 type EthPrivateKey = Hex<32>;